Kevin Bazinet

 Kevin Bazinet photographed in Longueuil, Quebec, Canada at the Canada Day In Longueuil festival.

 Kevin Bazinet (born June 14, 1991) is a Canadian pop singer, who won the third season of the reality television series La Voix in 2015.

 Background

 Originally from Mont-Laurier, Quebec, he is the younger brother of singer Bobby Bazini.
 In the late 2000s, he became a popular performer on YouTube, performing both original songs and covers, and received a recording contract offer from EMI France in 2009.
-However, the contract fell through as Bazinet battled anxiety disorder.
+However, the contract fell through as Bazinet battled an anxiety disorder.

 La Voix

-After taking time away from the business to look after his physical and emotional health, he reemerged in 2015 as a competitor on La Voix, auditioning with a take on Sam Smith's acoustic version of "Latch".
+After taking time away from the business to look after his physical and emotional health, he reemerged in 2015 as a competitor on La Voix, auditioning with an acoustic version of Sam Smith's song "Latch".

 In the finale on April 12, he performed "Jusqu’où tu m’aimes", a song written by his coach Marc Dupré and Alex Nevsky.
 He was named the winner at the end of the episode, with 46 per cent of the audience vote.